dayseanm04/Hospital-Network-Design-Project/implementation-tasks/02-Routing/01-OSPF-Configuration/07-Enable-OSPF-on-HS-CORE-R1-for-Secondary-Uplink.md

 I this task, I will enable **OSPF on HS-CORE-R1 and HS-CORE-FW1** for the **new secondary point-to-point link** connecting the **core router to the core firewall**.

+The purpose of this step is to ensure the newly added internal link is **advertised within the hospital**.

 ## Reference Topology